-1. Disengage the PTO, lock the ground speed control levers into their START/PARK positions, turn the ignition switch to OFF, remove the key, and wait for all moving parts to stop.

-- 2. Locate the transmission release levers on the rear of the unit. - Non-suspension Models: The transmission release levers (A, Figure 16) are located on the sides of the bumpers. - Suspension Models: The transmission release levers (B) are located on the rear of the unit beneath the bumper.
+- 1. Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the ignition key. - 2.
+Locate the transmission release levers (A, Figure 17) on the rear of the unit beneath the bumper.
 There is one transmission release lever on each transmission.
 The transmission release levers open and close the transmission bypass valves.

-- 3. To open the transmission bypass valves (bypass position): - Non-suspension Models: Pull the transmission lever towards the rear of the unit, then up in the slot, and allow it to rest in the notch (C).
-Repeat this process for the other side of the unit. - Suspension Models: Pull the transmission release lever out towards the rear of the unit and then towards the center of the unit (D).
+- To open the transmission bypass valve (bypass position) (B), pull the transmission release lever out towards the rear of the unit and then towards the center of the unit.
 Repeat this process for the other side of the unit. - 4.
-Pivot the ground speed control levers in from the START/ PARK position to the neutral 'N' position to disengage the parking brake.
+Disengage the parking brake.
 The unit can now be pushed by hand. - 5.
-After moving the unit, close the bypass valve (run position): - Non-suspension Models: Pull the transmission release lever towards the rear of the unit, then down in the slot, and then push it towards the front of the unit (E).
-Repeat the process for the other side of the unit. - Suspension Models: Pull the transmission release lever out towards the side of the unit and then push forward (F).
-Repeat this process for either side of the unit.
+After moving the unit, close the bypass valve (run position) (C) by pulling out towards the side of the unit and then push forward.
+Repeat this process for the other side of the unit.